yaronn/wopr/misc/more.md

     $> curl -N tty.zone/[0-2]?auto\&cols=$(($COLUMNS))\&rows=(($LINES))\&terminal=(($TERM))
 `````

 These slides auto play.
-You can try this instead to control slides with the Return or Space keys:
+If you prefer to manually control them with the Return or Space keys try this:

 `````bash
     $> p=0; while true; do curl tty.zone/$((p++)); read; done